IVRL/Cluster/RunAI/README.md

-# ICCluster at IVRL
+# Quick start with RunAI

-(Partially copied from our friends at CVLab)
+RunAI is a scheduler built on top of Kubernetes that allows you to submit jobs to ICCluster.
-If you find a mistake, something is not working, you know a better way to do it, or you need a new image to be built, please let me know or open an issue here.
+@Peter: Can you explain the big picture here.
+Like what is kubernetes, docker, runai, ....

-## Quick start with RunAI
+It should really help the students to understand things better.

-### Install RunAI CLI
+## Install RunAI CLI

 Things to download and put in $PATH: